rapid7/metasploit-framework/documentation/modules/post/android/capture/screen.md

   **EXE_PATH**

-  Path to the `screencap` executable on android device.
+  Path to the `screencap` executable on Android device.
 Default is `/system/bin/screencap`.

   **TMP_PATH**

-  Path to temp directory on android device to save the screenshot to temporarily.
+  Path to temp directory on Android device to save the screenshot to temporarily.
 Default is `/data/local/tmp/`.

 ## Scenarios

-### Samsung Galaxy S3 Verizon (SCH-I535 w/ android 4.4.2, kernel 3.4.0)
+### Samsung Galaxy S3 Verizon (SCH-I535 w/ Android 4.4.2, kernel 3.4.0)

 Utilizing futex_requeue to get root access.